 Additionally, your employer may not impose its religious views on you or permit your co-employees to impose their religious views on you.
 This means your employer cannot require you to follow the same religion as others or attend prayer services of their choosing.
 Further, your employer can't fire you or take other negative action against you based on your religion.

-For more information or if you or a loved one has faced religious discrimination, please contact our Atlanta employment discrimination lawyers at Buckley Beal, LLP for an immediate consultation.
+For more information or if you or a loved one has faced religious discrimination, please contact our Atlanta employment discrimination lawyers at Buckley Beal LLP for an immediate case evaluation.